 produces long, soft hair that is only in a small area around the genitals.
 This hair

 then becomes darker and coarser as it continues to spread.
-The pubic hair eventually
+Over time the pubic hair

 looks like adult hair, but in a smaller area.
-It may spread to the thighs and, sometimes,
+It may spread to the thighs.
+It sometimes

-The teenage years bring many changes, not only physically, but also mentally and socially.
+The teenage years bring many changes.
+These are not only physical, but also mental

 Develops the ability to think abstractly